syncfusion-content/ej2-react-docs/ej2-react/ai-coding-assistant/prompt-library.md

 domainurl: ##DomainURL##
 ---

-# AI Coding Assistant Prompt Library
+# Prompt Library - AI Coding Assistant

 Speed up your React projects using these ready-made prompts for popular Syncfusion components.
 Each prompt is short, easy to understand, and focused on real tasks—like quick setups, tweaks, and fixes.